ADA Scientific Research

 An enduring critical and emerging issue in the field of dentistry, infection control is a recurring topic on the Research agenda.
 Current and ongoing projects include safe injection practices for needle use, surface disinfectant use and effectiveness, latex glove integrity, and disease transmission associated with dental unit water, including an evaluation of water treatment products.

 In the effort to improve accredited consensus standards, as well as to address gaps through new methods and instrumentation, the ADA Division of Science Research and Laboratories staff is actively involved in many standards-related research projects.
 Current work involves the standardization of methods focused on Antibacterial Biofilm Treatments for Dental Unit Water Delivery Systems, Powered Toothbrushes Head Retention, and Cyclic Fatigue for Endodontic Rotary Instruments.

 Health Screening Program

 The Health Screening Program (HSP) began in 1964 and ran through 2012.
 The HSP focused on the research and education of occupational safety and public health.
 During the 30+ years of its activity, more than 60,000 dental professionals participated in the HSP, creating one of the largest databases of information on potential risks associated with the practice of dentistry.
 The ADA Research and Laboratories team is currently compiling this unmatched, extremely valuable data into a central database for future epidemiology research.

-ADA Division of Science
+ADA Science Institute

 211 E. Chicago Ave.